franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 If you need to set some of these values, enter the attribute key used/returned in the `userinfo` endpoint.

 For example: Keycloak allows you to map custom properties of the user.
 This allows you to specify a login with, e.g, `preferred_username` userinfo.
-In this case, you would fill out `Mapping for: Username` with TODO
+In this case, you would fill out `Mapping for: Username` with that attribute returned in the userinfo JSON response.

 #### Step 7: Claims